piliwilliam0306/Udacity-SDC/CarND-BehavioralCloning-P3/writeup_template.md

 * The data then feed in a convolution layer which consists a filter with size 1X1, valid padding, and RELU activation function to introduce nonlinearity.
 * I then added a pooling layer with size 4X4 and stride of 4.
 * Fraction of 0.25 dropout layer and early stopping were then introduced to prevent over fitting.
+* An Adam optimizer with learning rate of 1e-3 was used for training.
 * The model was created through reducing the window and filter size while tested through the simulator and ensuring that the vehicle could stay on the track.
 * This network had total 27 parameters which is very efficient for training and deploy on embedded systems.